She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 This lesson has influenced countless brands since—from Twitter’s bird to Instagram’s camera icon.
 In logo design, restraint often delivers greater long-term value than complexity.

 The most memorable logos typically employ the simplest forms, as practical branding principles demonstrate.
-They work equally well on a billboard or a mobile app icon, ensuring consistent recognition regardless of context.
+They work equally well on billboards and mobile app icons, ensuring consistent recognition across contexts.

 Consistency Builds Recognition Value